mlochbaum/BQN/implementation/primitive/replicate.md

 Indices from 256 or fewer bits is fastest with hardware extensions as discussed in the next section.
 But it can be done pretty fast on generic 64-bit hardware using a lookup table on 8 bits at a time.
 This algorithm can write past the end by up to 8 bytes (7 if trailing 0s are excluded), but never writes more than 256 bytes total.
 This means it's suitable for writing to an overallocated result array or a 256-byte buffer.

 To generate indices, use a 256×8-byte lookup table that goes from bytes to 8-byte index lists, and either a popcount instruction or another lookup table to get the sum of each byte.
-For each byte in `𝕨`, get the corresponding indices, add an increment, and write them to the current index in the output.
+For each byte, get the corresponding indices, add an increment, and write them to the current index in the output.
 Then increase the output index by the byte's sum.
 The next indices will overlap the 8 bytes written, with the actual indices kept and junk values at the end overwritten.
 The increment added is an 8-byte value where each byte contains the current input index (always a multiple of 8); it can be added or bitwise or-ed with the lookup value.

 Some other methods discussed by [Langdale](https://branchfree.org/2018/05/22/bits-to-indexes-in-bmi2-and-avx-512/) and [Lemire](https://lemire.me/blog/2018/03/08/iterating-over-set-bits-quickly-simd-edition/).
 I think very large lookup tables are not good for an interpreter because they cause too much cache pressure if used occasionally on smaller arrays.
 This rules out many of these strategies.